sabman/aicasts.com/site/aicasts/content/posts/spatial-statistics-in-practice.md

 Any time there are ties in the ranking of observations that align with the values for the breakpoints, the classification in a quantile map will be problematic and result in categories with an unequal number of observations.

 ## Natural breaks map

+A natural breaks map uses a nonlinear algorithm to group observations such that the within-group homogeneity is maximized, following the pathbreaking work of Fisher (1958) and Jenks (1977).
+In essence, this is a clustering algorithm in one dimension to determine the break points that yield groups with the largest internal similarity.

+In comparison to the quartile map, the natural breaks criterion is better at grouping the extreme observations.
+The three observations with zero values make up the first category, whereas the five high rent areas in Manhattan make up the top category.
+Note also that in contrast to the quantile maps, the number of observations in each category can be highly unequal.